Types Of Relaxers

 The level of hydroxide used in relaxers determines the strength.
 For example, super strength contains a higher concentration of sodium hydroxide than a regular strength relaxer.
 Although the result from a relaxer, irrespective of strength, is straighter more manageable hair, the strength of the relaxer used to achieve the result is very important.
-The goal is to avoid hair and scalp damage based on the texture of the hair.
-As a precaution, at home relaxer application is not recommended.
-A professional stylist will be able to assist in determining the best relaxer option for you.
+The goal is to avoid hair and scalp damage based on the texture of the hair, so you should only use the highest strength for the most resistant healthy hair.

 What is pH?

 The pH is a measure used to determine the acidity and alkalinity of a substance.
 The scale is represented by numbers ranging from 0 to 14 where 7 is neutral.
 Greater than 7 on the pH scale is more alkaline and less than 7 is more acidic.
 The pH of hair ranges between 4.5 – 5.5.
 Lye relaxers range from 12 – 14 and no-lye relaxers range from 9 – 11.

 Can any type of shampoo be used after a relaxer?

 Following a relaxer you should always cleanse with a Neutralizing shampoo.
 A neutralizing shampoo will ensure that you remove all traces of chemical residue and restore the hair to its resting pH level of 4.5.
 The pH of a hydroxide relaxer is typically 13 or higher which is considered a high alkaline concentration.
 Therefore an acid-balanced shampoo must be used to neutralize the hydroxide, and to return the hair and scalp to a normal pH level.